13 Ways to Invest That Don’t Involve the Stock Market

 12. Venture Capital

-Annuities are contracts where you agree to pay a certain amount of money up front in exchange for a series of payments over a certain period of time, or for the rest of your lifetime, from the insurance company.
+Annuities are contracts in which you agree to pay a certain amount of money up front in exchange for a series of payments over a certain period of time, or for the rest of your lifetime, from an insurance company.
 Annuities can be fixed, variable or indexed, with the difference being how your future payments are calculated.
 Annuities often offer the advantage of delaying taxes on the earnings until they are paid out to you.
 But annuities might have high fees that can reduce your earnings.
+They’re also commonly associated with high commissions for brokers, meaning an investment expert steering you into an annuity might not have your best interests in mind, so exercise caution and do your own research before buying one.